 HONORS COLLEGE

 The Honors College coordinates and sustains honors education at UNC Charlotte.
-It administers the University Honors Program and Albert, Crown, and Martin Scholars; and provides academic and extracurricular honors programming.
-The College also offers support to the Honors Council, the Honors Faculty as well as Directors of honors programs.
-Furthermore, it provides pre-professional advising, scholarship counseling, and undergraduate research support to all honors or honors-qualified undergraduates.
+It administers the University Honors Program and Albert and Martin Scholars programs, and provides academic and cocurricular honors programming.
+The College also offers support to the Honors Council, the Honors Faculty, and the Directors of honors programs.
+Furthermore, it provides pre-health professional advising, scholarship counseling, and undergraduate research support to all honors or honors-qualified undergraduates.

 III.
 Definitions